mars0i/masonclj/example/README.md

 <em>Example</em> is a relatively simple MASON model written in Clojure
 using the masonclj library.

-Although Example does nothing but cause little triangles to run around on a hexagonal grid, some of the code is a little more complicated than it needs to be.
+Although Example does nothing but cause little circles to run around on a hexagonal grid, some of the code is a little more complicated than it needs to be.
 I'm not sure whether this is ideal, but I also want to make available a full-fledged illustration of a MASON model using and